Poshmark: History

 On January 14, 2021, Poshmark went public, at a valuation of over $3 billion, listed on the Nasdaq Stock Market under the symbol POSH.
 In October 2021, Poshmark announced its first acquisition, Suede One, a platform for checking the authenticity of sneakers.

 In October 2022, South Korean internet conglomerate Naver Corporation agreed to buy Poshmark for a total enterprise value of US$1.2 billion.
 The acquisition finalized in January 2023.

+In August 2025, co-founder and CEO Manish Chandra stepped down after 15 years leading the company.
+Chandra moved into a strategic role on Poshmark's board of directors.

 International expansion

 Poshmark announced its first international expansion to Canada in May 2019.
-As of May 2021, there are over 2.5 million Poshmark users in Canada who have listed nearly half a billion dollars worth of inventory.
+As of May 2021, there are over 2.5 million Poshmark users in Canada who have listed nearly half a billion dollars' worth of inventory.

 In February 2021, Poshmark announced its expansion to Australia as part of its strategy to drive long-term growth through international expansion, starting with English-speaking countries.
 It later expanded into India.